MaheshKumarMK/Industry_project_A1/Readme.md

-This Python file is to slice the valid email
+This Python application file is to slice the valid email and to produce USER and DOMAIN name